10up/ElasticPress/README.md

 **Upgrade Notice:** Versions 1.6.1, 1.6.2, 1.7, 1.8, 2.1, 2.1.2 require re-syncing.

-ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable modules.
+ElasticPress, a fast and flexible search and query engine for WordPress, enables WordPress to find or “query” relevant content extremely fast through a variety of highly customizable features.
 WordPress out-of-the-box struggles to analyze content relevancy and can be very slow.
 ElasticPress supercharges your WordPress website making for happier users and administrators.

-ElasticPress is module based so you can pick and choose what you need.
-The plugin even contains modules for popular plugins.
+The plugin even contains features for popular plugins.

 <p align="center">
 <a href="http://10up.com/contact/"><img src="https://10updotcom-wpengine.s3.amazonaws.com/uploads/2016/10/10up-Github-Banner.png" width="850"></a>